FormulaMonks/gptgladiator/README.md

 The clarity and conciseness of the writing.
 The creativity and engagement of the writing.
 ```
+## Token usage warning

+This will use a lot of tokens.
+For example to generate 3 drafts, you are at 3x + you need to feed those drafts into another prompt + get that response, so >7x.

 ## How to use it: